leandromonaco/Documentation/software-development-objectives.md

 Cultivate a culture that fosters information flow, transparency and trust.

-- High cooperation.
-- Messengers are trained.
-- Risks are shared.
-- Bridging is encouraged.
-- Failure leads to inquiry.
-- Novelty is implemented.

 **Goal-Oriented Ideas:**

 - Cultivate a [culture of belongingness](https://docs.microsoft.com/en-us/learn/modules/cultivate-culture-belongingness/) and [continous learning](professional-development.md)